othman-el/To-Do-List/README.md

 # To-Do App by Othman

-This is a simple yet functional To-Do application built with PHP and MySQL.
-It allows users to manage their tasks effectively by adding, completing, and deleting them.
-Additionally, the app sends email notifications whenever a new task is created, using PHPMailer.

----

 ## Features
 - Add new tasks to your to-do list.
 - Mark tasks as completed.